-L’Urbex is it just a fad or a new way of approaching tourism?
+Is Urbex just a fad or a new approach to tourism?
 Whatever the case, Bordeaux is full of abandoned places to explore.
-An old police station, a manor house, a porridge factory (yes)… Forget your prejudices and follow us on a secret and deliciously spooky urban exploration!
+A former police station, a manor house, a porridge factory (yes)… Forget your prejudices and follow us on a secret and deliciously spooky urban exploration!

-1. Albert Pel manor house
+1. Albert Pel Manor

 In a secluded suburban area, hidden behind an iron barricade at the bottom of the garden, stands a small 2-storey manor house, flanked by small crenellated towers.
-It dates back to the 20th century and would have been abandoned around 2008.
+It dates back to the 20th century and was abandoned around 2008.
 Since then, it has been used as a squat and is in a state of disrepair.
 Its walls are crumbling, the floor has disappeared and the staircase has been destroyed.
 Do you dare to go upstairs?

 2. A former police station